bphun/Snake/README.md

 # Snake

-A simple snake game that is written in Java Edit
+A simple snake game that is written in Java